IIGROUP/AutoIE2/README.md

 Sub-events identification is a very fundamental problem in the field of information extraction, especially in emergency situations (e.g., terrorist attacks).
 It is challenging for two reasons:
 1.	data confusing and imbalance.
 Events usually evolve rapidly and successive sub-events occur.
 Only a few target sub-events data need to be identifid from the large volume of events related data.
 2.	low resource.
-Usually only a limited amount of labelled seed data is given for learning and more annotating datasets are expensive and time consuming
+Usually only a limited amount of labelled seed data is given for learning and more annotating datasets are expensive and time consuming.

 However, the existing works cannot fully meet the requirements, and thus better few shot learning and data selection models for sub-event identification are crucial.